 - incorporate expertise from outside the classroom, including Indigenous knowledge and perspectives

-We will work alongside the government of Alberta, and Alberta’s educational leadership, to create the conditions to support environmental education for all K-12 students.
-We outlined the following conditions:
+We desire to work alongside the government of Alberta, and Alberta’s educational leadership, to create the following conditions to support environmental education for all K-12 students.

 - make it easier for teachers and students to spend time in nature